List of screw drives: Tamper-resistant types

-Both tamper-proof and tamper-resistant drives are commonly used in vandalism-prone areas, such as public restrooms; tamper-resistant in similar applications, and on equipment such as home electronics, to prevent easy access and thus reduce injuries and improper repairs.
-Recent widespread availability of assorted drive bits (including security types) minimizes this advantage, at least for some fastener types.
+Both tamper-proof and tamper-resistant drives are commonly used in vandalism- and attack-prone areas, such as public restrooms, prisons, and banks; tamper-resistant in similar applications, and on equipment such as home electronics, to prevent unauthorised access and repairs.
+Drive bits for most standard security types have become available, making them secure only against casual adversaries not equipped with security bits.
+It is of course always possible to design new drives resistant to existing drivers available to unauthorised users, until they too are developed.

 In addition to screw drives, various nut drives have been designed to make removal difficult without specialized tools.
 Proprietary examples include T-Groove, Slot-Lok, Pentagon, Tork-Nut, T-Slope and Spanner designs.

 Breakaway head

 The breakaway head (also called breakoff or shear fastener) is a high-security fastener whose head breaks off during installation, during or immediately after the driving process, to leave only a smooth surface.
 It typically consists of a countersunk flat-head bolt, with a thin shank and hex head protruding from the flat head.
 The hex head is used to drive the bolt into the countersunk hole, then either a wrench or hammer is used to break the shank and hex head from the flat head, or it is driven until the driving head shears off.
 Either method leaves only a smooth bolt head exposed.
 This type of bolt is commonly used with prison door locks, automobile ignition switches, and street signs, to prevent easy removal.
 An alternative design leaves a low-profile button head visible after installation.
 In addition to breakaway bolts, breakaway nuts of similar design are available.

 In non-security applications, a breakaway head fastener is sometimes used as a crude torque limiter, intended to break off at an approximate torque limit.
 For example, certain toilet seat fastener bolts use a breakaway plastic nut, with the driver part intended to shear at a torque high enough to prevent wobbling, while not shattering the porcelain toilet from excessive pressure.
 Breakaway fasteners used in a non-security application may have a second driveable surface (such as a hex head) to allow later removal or adjustment of the fastener after the initial breakaway installation.

 This drive type has the disadvantage of not being as precisely controlled as can be obtained by proper use of a torque wrench; applications may still fail due to either too little torque being applied to correctly fasten the joint, or too much torque being required to shear the head, resulting in damage to the material being fastened.